bahorn/klude2/README.md

 ```

 The target kernel is just the output of `uname -r` and the test host is just the
-box to scp the output loader on it for testing.
+box to scp the output loader to for testing.
+If unset, a binary will just be written to `artifacts`.
 Distro is used to specify which Dockerfile to use in `./build-system/`.

 Build the build container: